 Sometimes making sure you’re ready for an emergency means consulting with a professional for help.
 At SoFi, we’ve got you covered.
 As a SoFi member, you’ll have access to our team of financial professionals ready to help you build your financial plan so you can save for the unexpected expenses the future may hold.

 Because if anything’s certain, the only way to be prepared for an unexpected expense is to plan for it.
-With SoFi Money® you can track your weekly spending in the app.
-With a SoFi Money cash management account, you can easily create different vaults within your one account for different savings goals (like an emergency fund).
+With SoFi Checking and Savings® you can track your weekly spending in the app.
+With a checking and savings account with SoFi, you can easily create different vaults within your one account for different savings goals (like an emergency fund).

-Plus, SoFi Money has no account fees (subject to change), which means no transaction fees, monthly fees, or many other common types of fees.
-Get started with SoFi Money today!
+Plus, SoFi Checking and Savings has no account fees (subject to change), which means no transaction fees, monthly fees, or many other common types of fees.
+Get started with SoFi Checking and Savings today!

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.